 Health informatics consultants are support specialists who are in charge of the systems and databases used by health care organizations and facilities to keep patient records.
 Consultants in health informatics set up, manage, and update systems and networks.
 In addition, they verify that federal regulations are followed and enforced.

-HIM consultants make an average salary of $95,835 per year, or $46 per hour, in the United States.
+HIM consultants make an average annual salary of $117,930 in the United States.

 Population health analyst